Cougars – James Strang

 VENUE – Giralang oval

-Game times for 2018 are yet to be confirmed.
+Games are played on Saturdays at 1.30pm commencing 5 May 2018.
 Our home grounds are Jamison & Aranda.
-Weekly venues can be checked through the fixtures (link to be added when available).
+Weekly venues can be checked through the fixtures (link to be added when available)

 Ball size 2

 Team Make-up – 9 or 12 players on field consisting of equal players in each of the 3 zones.

 Under the Junior Football Match Guide that was re-released this year, it outlines a new introduction to the tackle rule with a new ruling for the U9s.
 The previous version of hold and release is no longer a part of the rules and it now introduces a modified tackle (bear hug) in under 9s (which was previously introduced in U10s).

 The definition of this modified tackle is: A player in possession of the ball may be tackled by an opponent wrapping both arms around the area below the top of the shoulders and on/above the knees.
 The tackle may be from either side or from behind.

 When teaching this to your players it is important to remind the players that this should be a one motion action in wrapping an opponent up and then holding them.
 As soon as there are the secondary motions of pushing, slinging or deliberate taking to the ground, it needs to be pulled up.
 Slinging (either with ball in possession or after possession) in particular is not to be tolerated.
 It is important that as a group we work together to make sure the players understand that both the tackler and player in possession need to make every effort to remain on their feet.

 We all acknowledge that accidents will happen, and with this rule at times feet will clash and players will fall to the ground.
 In this case a ball up (players have been without prior opportunity) or free kick (holding the ball) should be applied.
 If there is uncertainty on this then it should be balled up and a common sense approach.
 If players in possession of the ball are deliberately falling to the ground they need to be penalised.